 Dubai has so beautifully utilized its economy in procuring the world’s best technology in construction and architecture design, that it has dwarfed the tallest buildings of the world with an impressive margin of 700 ft. in height.
-It holds a record for the world’s tallest residential and commercial building.
+It holds a record for the world’s tallest residential and commercial buildings.
 Looking at the incredible number of skyscrapers the city holds, it is impossible to deny that the city has a passion for building rare, unique, and tallest buildings.
 No wonder any mention of the word “tallest” has become synonymous with Dubai.
-If all that you have heard about this desert city is prompting you to plan for Dubai holidays, don’t’ miss to visit these tallest buildings in Dubai that will have you awestruck and make you bow to its thought.
+If all that you have heard about this desert city is prompting you to plan for the Dubai holidays, don’t miss to visit these tallest buildings in Dubai that will have you awestruck and make you bow to its thought.

-Burf Khalifa is the tallest building in the world that stands tall at an incredible height of 828 meters.
-When it was completed in 2010, it not only had the world drop its jaw, but also bow down and look at it in astonishment.
+Burj Khalifa is the tallest building in the world that stands tall at an incredible height of 828 meters.
+When it was completed in 2010, it not only had the world drop its jaw but also bow down and look at it in astonishment.
 The amazing megalith made a beeline in the record book for its height as well as its budget of US $1.5 bn.
-Located in the Downtown Dubai, the building is second after the Great Wall of China that is visible even from the sky.
+Located in Downtown Dubai, the building is second after the Great Wall of China which is visible even from the sky.
 There are many things in this building that is worth experiencing.
 For example, the observation deck at the height of 1,821 feet, the fastest high-rise elevator, and the highest restaurant are a few things that make the building unique and worth admiring.

 5. J.W.
 Marriott Marquis Dubai Tower

 6. Emirates Office Tower

 The Emirates Office Tower is also called Emirates Tower One.
 It stands shoulder to shoulder with J.W.
 Marriott Marquis Dubai Towers since both are standing 355 meters in height.
 It was built in 1999 in Dubai’s posh ad expensive commercial locality on Sheikh Zayed Road.
 Not only doing business in this Tower is convenient, but also strolling in its vast and magnificent landscape loaded with lush vegetation and fine pavements is a treat for visitors.

 7. Ahmed Abdul Rahim Al Attar Tower

 This megalith tower is built in the financial center of Dubai, which is famous as Sheikh Zayed Road.
 It is built in such a way that it offers maximum sunlight to its users with several windows on each floor.
-The overall design of the Tower is rectangular, and its each corner tapers into a pyramidal crown structure towards the top.
+The overall design of the Tower is rectangular, and each corner tapers into a pyramidal crown structure towards the top.
 To stabilize such a huge structure, the engineers have used the caisson foundation system.